Let yourself be led by beauty… from the mountains to the sea.

 Mt Cook, Pukaki or Tekapo to Twizel:

 After collecting you from your accommodation or meeting at our depot on Glen Lyon Road, The Jollie Biker will depart for your chosen starting point today.
 With the world renowned Aoraki Mt Cook as a backdrop, and the distinctive turquoise hues of Lake Pukaki featuring in all options, your choice depends on your level of fitness, prior biking experience and what type of cycling adventure you’d like to experience …in one day !!
 Here are our favourites:

-- If you want a gentle, relaxed day trip, we can drop you at the Tekapo Canal for a leisurely 25-30km ride.
-You will cycle past the Mt Cook Salmon Farm taking in views of the magnificent Mt Cook and beautiful Lake Pukaki from the top of the Penstocks.
-An exhilarating ride down the zigzag sealed road to Hayman Road brings you to the shores of Lake Pukaki.
-Follow Hayman road until you join the off-road bike trail, which lets you follow the curves of the shoreline and the turquoise colours of the lake – oodles of photo opportunity along this section.
+- If you want a gentle, relaxed day trip, we can drop you at the Tekapo B Power Station for a leisurely ride.
+Starting along Hayman road until you join the off-road bike trail, with Mt Cook as your back drop, follow the curves of the shoreline and the turquoise colours of the lake – oodles of photo opportunity along this section.
 Biking across the Pukaki Dam, and on to the Visitor Information Centre and carpark (toilets here), this is a great place to recharge the batteries with an icecream or cold drink from the Mount Cook Salmon Shop, and enjoy the final stunning views of Mt Cook, before crossing the State Highway (extreme caution) and the last 10kms across the Pukaki Flats, a dry grassland typical of the Mackenzie High Country, and ending up back to your base in Twizel.

 Trail route and weather conditions subject to change.